 It is a little-known fact that airlines routinely refuse sick passengers to board aircraft (due to airline liability issues).
 Individuals with medical problems are simply too great a risk for airlines to assume liability.

-If you are a UK national we also now know that the UK will refuse NHS (National Health Service) cover for expats if they have been absent from the UK too long.
+If you are a UK national the NHS will refuse (National Health Service) cover for expats if they have been absent from the UK for too long.

 Most expatriates are highly unlikely to benefit from any host countries free medical service - even if one exists !!